Love Is Strange: Background and recordings

-The first recorded version of "Love Is Strange" was performed by Bo Diddley, who recorded his version on May 24, 1956 with Jody Williams on lead guitar.
+The first recorded version of "Love Is Strange" was performed by Bo Diddley, who recorded his version on May 24, 1956, with Jody Williams on lead guitar.
 This version was not released until its appearance on I'm a Man: The Chess Masters, 1955–1958 in 2007.
 Mickey & Sylvia's version was recorded several months later on October 17, 1956.
 A second Mickey & Sylvia studio recording, recorded some years after, featured now-legendary drummer Bernard "Pretty" Purdie on his first paid session gig.

 Charts and accolades

-"Love Is Strange" peaked at #1 on Billboard magazine's most played by jockeys R&B Singles chart on March 6, 1957 and #11 on the Hot 100.
-In 2004 "Love Is Strange" was inducted into the Grammy Hall of Fame for its influence as a rock and roll single.
+"Love Is Strange" peaked at number 1 on Billboard magazine's most played by jockeys R&B Singles chart on March 6, 1957, and number 11 on the Hot 100.
+In 2004, "Love Is Strange" was inducted into the Grammy Hall of Fame for its influence as a rock and roll single.